Poujhit/Neumorphic-Clock-App/README.md

 set upto 3 Alarms and a functionality of a StopWatch and a timer.

 ## Update
-Now users can set timer and a calm music will play till the timer ends!!
 Check the Changelog of all the new updates [here](https://github.com/Poujhit/Neumorphic-Clock-App/blob/master/CHANGELOG.md).
+App is now production ready.

 ## App Design
 <p align = "middle">